dustinhagstrom/hang_time_frontend/README.md

 TODOS:

+for login page:

+- (if I have time) make a success message overwrite an error message

 for game page:

 - fix the reload on gamepage to keep filled letters populated and to keep the letter buttons invisible and disabled. same with the opponent field.